rsrulloda/CS-230-Group-5/README.md

 Museum in Franklin, Philadelphia, an exhibit about interactable holograms.

 Purpose, values, and mission:

-C. External opportunitest that exist <br />
+Make lives easier such as
-Co-marketing: To use with Facebook glasses and provide a much more interactable user interface.<br />
+To use with Facebook glasses and provide a much more interactable user interface.<br />
 For elders, it is easier to interact with holograms than a screen on a phone. <br />
 It helps children develop their imaginations. <br />

+C. External opportunitest that exist <br />
+Co-marketing:
+will work great with glasses type of technology, work with toy companies, and phone manufacturers.

 Funding opportunites: <br />
 https://www.sba.gov/about-sba-navigation-structure/technology-sbirsttr <br />